gahgsp/spycrow/README.md

 My focus was 100% on the programming side of the game, because the main goal of this game was to learn more about how Unity works.

-That's way the player is still a black sphere and there is a lack of visual elements during the gameplay.
+That's why the player is still a black sphere and there is a lack of visual elements during the gameplay.

 ## Demonstration